csd4ni3l/fleet-commander/README.md

 I know the game is too easy and is too simple, but please understand that doing RL isn't the easiest thing ever.
 I also did this very late.

-You can train it yourself, or use the default model(10 million timesteps) which comes with the game.
+You can train it yourself, or use the default model(125 million timesteps, took 7 hours) which comes with the game.

 # Install steps: